 How soon can I expect to hear about my submission?

 Out of respect for poets, we are doing everything we can to minimize response time.
-We will do our best to respond within four months from the day of receipt, but are sometimes slower in responding.
+We will do our best to respond within seven months from the day of receipt, but are sometimes slower in responding.
 Please be patient!
 It is our goal to make sure each submission gets a good read.
 Adhering to our single submission of four poems or fewer at a time will help insure a timely response to your work.